3. God's DNA the Holy Spirit

 If you haven’t received this baptism and would like to receive it, pray this prayer: “Lord, I ask you to baptize me in the Holy Spirit.
 I ask for the spiritual gifts you want to give me and for the gift of tongues, which will be my personal devotional prayer language.
 By faith, I receive this baptism.
 May your power fill me.
 Thank you Lord, for baptizing me in your Holy Spirit.
 Amen.”

 Now, it’s up to you to exercise what God has just given to you.
 “Everyone present was filled with the Holy Spirit and began speaking in other languages, as the Holy Spirit gave them this ability.”
 Notice in that verse the Holy Spirit gave the words, but the disciples voluntarily began to speak?
 Just as they did and I did, yield your voice to God for the activation and expression of your new prayer language.
 Begin praising God in whatever words you think of.
 Tell the Lord how much you love Him.
 Thank Him and let the Holy Spirit give you new words of praise that you never heard before.
 Trust these words to be from God even though you don’t understand them with your intellect.

-Spiritual Survival Handbook by Kathleen Brown.
+Spiritual Survival Handbook by Kathleen Kaplan.
 Copyright © 1999.
 All rights reserved.

 Holy Bible New Living Translation copyright© 1996, 2004, 2007 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc. All rights reserved.